Iris sintenisii: Cultivation

 It is hardy to between USDA Zone 5a (−28.8 °C (−20 °F)) to USDA Zone 9b (−3.8 °C (25 °F)).
 It is also in European Zone H2.
 It can tolerate temperatures as low as −18 °C. It is hardy in the UK, although within Russia, it is not hardy in St Petersburg, but thrives in the Botanical Garden of Stavropol.

 It prefers to grow in well-drained soils, that do not dry out during the summer.
 The shallow roots do not like intense summer heat, which dries out the soil.
-They are tolerate of soils containing limestone.
+They are tolerant of soils containing limestone.
 They can grow in neutral to alkaline soils (with a pH level of between 6.6 and 8.5).

 The like to grow in positions in full sun or partial shade.

 During the summer or growing season, the iris requires lots of moisture to bloom.
 But care must be taken not to over-water.

 They can be grown in a rock garden or rockery, or in the front of a flower border.
 They are also suitable for use growing in trough or sink gardens (using old large disused sinks).

 Care must be taken when weeding during the autumn and early spring, as the leaves are very similar to grass.